Project No. 13943; A TD124 done less reverently.

 5/6/2014.....its been 6 days since my last notes.
 There are some changes.

-There is a greater "jump factor" than before.
-Instruments and notes tend to pop out of the speakers in front of me.
-Where before it was a bit less energetic this way.
-The music tends to seem more palpable, ripe and in front of me.
+With the upgraded E50 There is a greater "jump factor" than before.
+Instruments and notes tend to pop out of the speakers immediately in front of me.
+Where before and by comparison it was a bit less energetic this way.
+The music tends to seem more palpable and in front of me.
 Closer to touching me from where I sit or stand.
-Did I just take a view into the recording space?
+Did I just get a glimpse into the recording space?
 It does seem to be getting closer to that goal.

 Quietness.
-This TD124, with its mkII conversion motor mountings installed, and with the new coils, is as quiet as they come.
+This TD124, (and using the motor out of 7888) with its mkII conversion motor mountings installed, and with the new coils, is as quiet as they come.
 A really good sense of silence between the notes.
 During the blank space between tracks.
 Lead-in grooves, etc. Detail delivery.
 Inner details, the quieter ones, are now in crisper articulation than before.
 It delivers both the big energetic parts as well as the delicate softer bits with equality.
 I've heard this before with 2729 but now, with the new motor coils installed and working in, I'm getting more and better.
 Crisper.
 Sharper.
 Yet organic in overall character.

 The sound field is as wide and open as I've heard any of my TD124 motor units deliver.
 It plays big but now with a better sense of articulation, pounce and pop.